bigskysoftware/htmx/www/examples/active-search.md

 </table>
 ```

-The input issues a `GET` to `/search` on the `keyup` event and sets the body of the table to be the resulting content.
+The input issues a `POST` to `/search` on the `keyup` event and sets the body of the table to be the resulting content.

 We add the `delay:500ms` modifier to the trigger to delay sending the query until the user stops typing.
 Additionally,
 we add the `changed` modifier to the trigger to ensure we don't send new queries when the user doesn't change the